CrossR/HepEVD/README.md

 ## Future Work

+ - Can everything inherit from a base class (Position, Dimension, Type)?

  - Start populating and passing over the other menu entries (vertices, other markers).

  - More helper functions.